 The Most Beautiful Examples of Art Deco Patterns

 The easiest way to identify one of the most influencing styles of the 1920s and 1930s is through Art Deco patterns, because this surely was one of the most popular decorative styles in architecture, design and visual arts in this period of art history.
 As impactful as other movements like Art Nouveau and Bauhaus, Art Deco left a mark through its recognizable patterns, which were applied in many fields and most prominently in architecture and design.
-In each of the examples presented in this article, there are visible patterns employed on walls of the buildings, on interior or exterior doors, even on cars.
+In each of the examples presented in this article, there are visible Art Deco patterns employed on walls of the buildings, on interior or exterior doors, even on cars.
 It is these patterns made Art Deco famous worldwide.

 Art Deco Patterns Design

-Art Deco pattern is known for its precise and clear lines, geometric shapes and decoration – these patterns are implemented on surface or attached to a structure.
-However, in the later period of the movement, the patterns were known for their curving forms and long horizontal lines.
+Art Deco pattern is known for its precise and clear lines, geometric shapes and decoration – these patterns are implemented on the surface or attached to a structure.
+However, in the later period of the Art Deco movement, the patterns were known for their curving forms and long horizontal lines.
 This later period of the style is called Streamline Moderne and it’s also characterized by rich colors, bold geometric shapes and lavish ornamentation.
-Creators and designers used these patterns as the basis for decorating furniture, cars, buildings, houses, while visual artists use them in paintings, posters and drawings.
+Creators and designers used these Art Deco patterns as the basis for decorating furniture, cars, buildings, houses, while visual artists use them in paintings, posters and drawings.

-Art Deco was certainly among most popular movements in the period between two World Wars.
+Art Deco was certainly among the most popular movements in the period between two World Wars.
 What is fascinating about the movement is the fact that it quickly spread around the world, so Art Deco was not only European or Northern-American style or movement.
-It had a global reach, and even today, the big and rich legacy of Art Deco can be found in the countries all around the world.
+It had a global reach, and even today, the big and rich legacy of Art Deco can be found in countries all around the world.

 Elevator of the Chrysler Building